 Essentially, flashing means you will be replacing the firmware your router came with with a new, more improved one.
 Usually, if a router doesn’t run DD-WRT or Tomato firmware, most people decide to flash it.

 Of course, before you do that, you should make sure that your router is compatible with either DD-WRT or Tomato firmware.
 You can easily find that out by checking out DD-WRT’s list of supported devices, and Tomato’s list of supported routers.

 If your device is not compatible, you will either have to get a supported router, or buy a flashed router directly.
 The latter option should only be considered if you don’t think you have the technical know-how to set up a VPN on a router, as flashed routers are quite expensive.

 Now, onto the process itself.
 Here’s what you should do:

 You will need a VPN username and account password to fully set up a VPN on a router.
-If you don’t have a VPN yet, feel free to browse our deals, and see which one works best for you.

 Depending on your type of router, you’ll have the option to choose from multiple VPN protocols.
 Generally, your options will include OpenVPN, PPTP, and L2TP.
 OpenVPN is the most secure, but it’s also the protocol that’s most likely to slow down your connection and download speeds because of its encryption.